-Las Vegas Airport to Furnace Creek: 140 miles Los Angeles Airport to Furnace Creek: 250 miles Lone Pine to Las Vegas Airport: 240 miles Lone Pine to Los Angeles Airport: 210 miles route from Los Angeles (or anywhere that passes through Mojave on the way to Death Valley): Reset odometer to zero in Mojave and take Hwy 14 north.
+Las Vegas Airport to Furnace Creek: 140 miles Los Angeles Airport to Furnace Creek: 250 miles Lone Pine to Las Vegas Airport: 240 miles Lone Pine to Los Angeles Airport: 210 miles

+DIRECTIONS TO FURNACE CREEK FROM SOUTHERN CALIFORNIA: Here is the most direct route from Los Angeles (or anywhere that passes through Mojave on the way to Death Valley): Reset odometer to zero in Mojave and take Hwy 14 north.
 At mile 20, veer right onto Randsburg Road.
 At mile 32.2, stay straight (not right).
 Go left at the t-intersection junction with Hwy 395 at mile 40.5.
 At mile 43.6, turn right on Searles Station towards Trona (easy to miss).
 At mile 50, a t-intersection, turn left to Trona.
 At mile 58.4, another t-intersection, turn right on Hwy 178 towards Trona.
-Pass through Trona, including its Texaco gas and mini mart, at mile 71.0.
+Pass through Trona, including its gas station and mini mart, at mile 71.0.